-Train of Thought is an evolving community arts journey from west to east coast, with on-board activities and over 20 stops along the way.
-At each stop, a travelling company will get off until the next train comes through.
-Local arts organizations will host interactive events, and add to creative tasks.
-Additional travellers will hop aboard to join in conversations and art-making en route.
+Train of Thought was a 2015 seven-week community arts journey from west to east coast, with on-board activities, 25 stops, 75 travellers, 95 partners and hundreds of other artists and community participants along the way.
+At each stop, our travelling company disembarked and stayed until the next train came through.
+Local partners hosted interactive events, and contributed to creative activities and tasks.
+Travellers hopped on and off, joining in conversations and art-making en route.

-Train of Thought will ask many questions: What’s not on the map?
+Train of Thought asked many questions: What’s not on the map?
 What other forms of mapping are there?
 How can we see the places where we live through new eyes?
-What protocols are there of arrival, gathering and departure for the territories we pass through?
+What protocols are there of arrival, gathering and departure for the lands we pass through?
 What place names can we learn and imagine?
 What stories are important to pass across the country?
 How can we grieve and celebrate together in the shadow of colonialism?
-How can community-engaged arts help us enter into these questions?
+How can community-engaged arts help enter into these questions?

-Train of Thought is produced by Toronto’s Jumblies Theatre with partners all across Canada.
-You can learn more about them all by exploring this website as it grows and develops.
+Train of Thought was produced by Jumblies with partners all across Canada.

-The desire to connect community arts practice across the countrybegan with a group of community play producers (including Vancouver Moving Theatre’s Terry Hunter and Savannah Walling; Runaway Moon’s Cathy Stubington; Rachael Van Fossen, founder of Common Weal Community Arts; Dale Hamilton of Everybody’s Theatre Company; Ted Little of Concordia University’s Theatre and Development Program, and jil weaving of the Vancouver Parks Board).
-About 10 years ago, they started an ongoing conversation, with periodic visits and a series of Canadian Community Play Symposia, held in various locations to coincide with large-scale collaborative community plays.
+The desire to connect community arts practice across the country began with a group of community play producers (including Vancouver Moving Theatre’s Terry Hunter and Savannah Walling; Runaway Moon’s Cathy Stubington; Rachael Van Fossen, founder of Common Weal Community Arts; Dale Hamilton of Everybody’s Theatre Company; Ted Little of Concordia University’s Theatre and Development Program, jil weaving of the Vancouver Parks Board and Lina de Guevara of Puente Theatre).
+Around 2003, they started an ongoing conversation, with periodic visits and a series conferences and symposia, held in various locations to coincide with large-scale collaborative community plays.

-Finally, to bring the idea to fruition, Jumblies designed a multi-year scheme for national community arts development, with Train of Thought as a culminating event.
-In 2012, Jumblies was fortunate to receive funding for their National/Ontario Artfare initiative from The J.W.
+Finally, to bring the idea to fruition, Ruth Howard and Jumblies designed a multi-year scheme for national community arts development, with Train of Thought as a culminating event.
+In 2012, Jumblies was fortunate to receive funding for this initiative from The J.W.
 McConnell Family Foundation, the Ontario Trillium Foundation and the Canada Council for the Arts, as well as a VIA Rail sponsorship towards some train fares.

-Jumblies has, as a result, spent the past two years delivering collaborative workshops across Ontario and Canada, and the Train of Thought route, relationships and themes for the trip, have emerged from this process.
-All of the hosts for the Train of Thought stops have been partners and participants in Jumblies cross-country workshops.
-Through these workshops, portable arts activities have been invented and tested and the theme of community arts collaborations between First Nations and other (settler and immigrant) cultures has come to the forefront.
+Jumblies spent two years delivering collaborative workshops across Ontario and Canada, and the Train of Thought themes, relationships and portable activities emerged from this process.
+All of the hosts for the Train of Thought stops were partners in Jumblies cross-country workshops.

-Our route is, therefore, idiosyncratic and uneven – only crossing Southern Canada, spending most time in Ontario and missing many wonderful places along the way.
-Our shifting travelling troupe is limited by funds, time and space on trains.
-In true community arts spirit, our desire to include everyone is sincere and impossible.
-In true theatre spirit, the time is approaching and the show must go on.
+Our route was, therefore, idiosyncratic and uneven – crossing mostly Southern Canada, spending most time in Ontario and missing many wonderful and significant places.
+Our shifting travelling troupe was limited by funds, time and space on trains and other vehicles.
+In true community arts spirit, our desire to include everyone was both sincere and impossible.